-Base Salary
+Salary

-The Corporation's base salary policy is to pay base salaries for executive officers that are between the 45th percentile and 70th percentile of the Comparator Group.
+The Corporation's salary policy is to pay salaries for executive officers around the 25th percentile of the Comparator Group.
 All executive officers salaries are evaluated and classified with a salary grade.
-For each salary grade, a salary scale set between a minimum of 80% and a maximum of 120%.
+For each salary grade, a salary scale set with a minimum of 80% and a maximum of 120% of a salary mid-point.
 Salaries paid aim at the mid-point of this salary scale but reflect the individual's performance, tenure in the job, etc. The salaries of the executive officers are reviewed and adjusted yearly by the Human Resources Committee considering the individual performance and the Comparator Group.